yiliu1998/ATTweights/README.md

 devtools::install_github("yiliu1998/ATTweights")
 ```

+## Demonstration
+You can download and run this Rmd file ([click here](https://github.com/yiliu1998/ATTweights/tree/main/vignettes)) in your R Studio after downloading the package, which gives an illustrative example of our package.

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat[at]gmail[dot]com, if you have any questions).